Bhushan-88/ansible-2025/README.md

 ansible-playbook 9-tags.yaml --tags "always"   #Force always-tagged tasks ansible-playbook 9-tags.yaml --list-tags  #list all tags
 ```

 # Copy
-copy = Copy files from control node to managed nodes
+copy = Copy files from control node to managed nodes ORR

+Use copy to send files from your computer to remote servers.
+Add permissions, validate, and create files directly with content!

+## lineinfile
+lineinfile manages individual lines in configuration files without editing the entire file.

+It is commonly used for:

+Configuration management
+Enabling/disabling settings
+Small file changes